It might be the worst film. But it's the best book. Third in the James Bond collection by Ian Fleming, This is Moonraker.

 Hemingway is not for everyone, and most of the time, he's not even for me.
 But the guy won a Nobel Prize for literature, and single-handedly changed 20th century fiction writing, so he's doing something right.
 Islands in the Stream is exactly that something.

 If you're white, you might remember that black, nerdy kid from the show Community who seemed funny named Donald Glover.

-If you're a movie-buff you've seen him pop up in The Lazarus Effect, Spider-Man Homecoming, or The Martian.
+If you're a movie-buff you've seen him pop up in The Martian, Spider-Man Homecoming, or The Lazarus Effect.

 If you're a kid, you might recognize his voice from Ultimate Spider-Man as Miles Morales or in the upcoming "live action" Lion King remake as Simba.

 If you're a nerd you know he's playing Lando in the new Star Wars movie.

 If you're trendy this last week you just saw his music video "This is America" all over the news (and if you're really cool, you already knew about him under his musical stage-name Childish Gambino years ago).

 He also won awards as a writer on 30 Rock (yeah, that one, where Tina Fey hired him).

 But if you're black, you know him from Atlanta, his slick new indie-style TV show he stars in, writes, produces and sometimes even directs on FX about a couple guys in Atlanta coming up in the rap music scene and the real-life troubles and obstacles they encounter both staying around their neighborhood and trying to break out of it.
 But Atlanta is too good not to share with larger mainstream audiences, and as I discovered after binging both seasons in the last week, it may be about black people, but it's not just for them.
 Everyone should be watching it.